-Current STEM scholars will choose THREE of the following STEM events:
+Current STEM scholars will choose #1 and any TWO of the remaining STEM events:

-- Go to the Learning Enhancement Center and take the 20 minute Study Behavior Inventory.
-You will then have to arrange to meet for about one hour with a Learning Enhancement Specialist to review the results of the Inventory.
+- Go to the Tutoring Center and take the 20 minute Study Behavior Inventory.
+You will then have to arrange to meet for about one hour with a staff member to review the results of the Inventory.

 - Be an officer in a STEM – related student club (i.e. S.O.S. or Phi Theta Kappa).
 If you are President, that will count as all 3 requirements; other officers count as one event.

 - Math Competition Exam.
 The exam will consist of two rounds, one in each semester (fall and spring).
 Contact Mark Crawford for more information.
 This will count as one event (pre-competition meetings and practice) and the 1 event for fall semester (for the competition).